-IMPORTANT: We provide legal opinion and legal services on all important legal and Constitutional matters, call our board No. 9-11-2335 5388 for any such services or mail us through contact us page of our website.
+IMPORTANT: We provide legal opinion and legal services on all important legal and Constitutional matters including Article 72 and 161 of the Constitution of India.
+Contact us for any such services or mail us through contact us page of our website.

 The discussion regarding Article 72 and 161 of the Constitution of India can only be summed up after going through the provisions contained therein under the aforesaid articles of the Constitution of India.

 Power of President to grant pardons, etc., and to suspend , remit or commute sentences in certain cases- (1) The President shall have the power to grant pardons, reprieves, respites or remissions of punishment or to suspend, remit or commute the sentence of any person convicted of any offence-

 (a) in all cases where the punishment or sentence is by a Court Martial;

 (b) in all cases where the punishment or sentence is for an offence against any law relating to a matter to which the executive power of the Union extents;